-You must have the Java 2 SE SDK version 1.5.0 (also called Java 5) installed on your computer.
-It can also be downloaded from the internet by going to http://java.sun.com/javase/downloads/index.jsp and selecting the JDK 5.0 Update 7 or later.
+You must have the Java 2 SE SDK version 1.5.0 (also called Java 5) or version 1.6.0 (Java 6) installed on your computer.
+This is available on the CD-ROM sent to all off-campus students either at the start of semester 1 or 2 each year.
+It can also be downloaded from the internet by going to http://java.sun.com/javase/downloads/index.jsp and selecting the JDK 6 Update 6 or later.